aksu560/places/README.md

 * Place keywords.
 The current tags under the open hours are placeholders.
 * Editing places.
 * Filtering places to only display currently open places.
-I originally missed this in hte specs, and hence the opening hours are in string format.
+I originally missed this in the specs, and hence the opening hours are in string format.
 Implementing it is doable, but requires minor tweaking to the database structure.

 ### Features not on the specs, that I'd like to have implemented, but haven't yet: